-The BPU Commissioners have expressed interest in continuing their identification involvement in the promotion of the programs, along with experiencing some of the interactions that take place between NJCEP participants and program staff.
-In FY21, these plans were put on hold as in-person events did not take place at a commissioner level due to the special circumstances single point of contact surrounding COVID-19.
-As the state begins to change back to in-person events, engagements will be flagged for commissioners.
-These engagements may include stakeholder meetings, presentations to trade organizations, slides & talking presentations to member organizations, panelist opportunities at trade shows, meetings with large energy users or key accounts, meetings with other state agencies, ribbon cutting ceremonies for completed projects, customer acknowledgments for milestones achieved, and LGEA audit and report presentation exit meetings.
+As the state restarts in-person events, engagements will be flagged for Commissioners.
+These engagements may include stakeholder meetings, presentations to trade organizations, presentations to member organizations, panelist opportunities at trade shows, meetings with large energy users or key accounts, meetings with other state agencies, ribbon cutting ceremonies for completed projects, customer acknowledgments for milestones achieved, and LGEA audit and report presentation exit meetings.